 The culture of incense was not limited to China.
 It travelled along with the Buddhist religion to Japan where it was well-received.
 The novelty of kneading different blends of incense was considered a great art and gave rise to ‘incense-guessing parties’ which became an intrinsic part of Heian (794-1185) court life.
 They were popular with the aristocracy and the cognoscenti, and were featured in the Tale of Genji by the Lady Murasaki Shikibu.

 Incense in China meanwhile was making the transition from the religious to the secular realm.
 The scholar-officials, who governed the Song dynasty (960-1279), had created a new moral order whose principles were founded on a revivified Confucianism.
 Under their guidance, the Song emerged a time of immense scientific and artistic achievement, which was paralleled by a vigorous spirit of intellectual inquiry.
-The first compendiums on the natural history of fragrances and their origins were compiled, and at least 12 versions of Treatise on Perfumes and Aromatic Substances proliferated.
+The first compendiums on the natural history of fragrances, fragrance from China, and their origins were compiled, and at least 12 versions of Treatise on Perfumes and Aromatic Substances proliferated.